 It can open your favorite streaming service; read audiobooks; create a shopping list; gets news, weather, or traffic info; order a pizza; call an Uber or Lyft; control various smart home platforms; and so much more.

-The Echo picks your voice up effortlessly over loud music and ambient noise thanks to its beam-forming seven microphone array.
-It uses noise-cancelling technology to pick up your voice over music and background chatter.
+The Echo picks your voice up effortlessly over loud music and ambient noise thanks to its beam-forming array of seven microphones.
+This setup spatially locates and eliminates music and background chatter.

 This is a welcome feature, as the Echo can get decently loud.

-Speaking of the Echo’s audio output, its 360º omni-directional sound is of acceptable quality, but likely won’t be your first choice for detailed listening.
+Speaking of the Echo’s audio output, its 360º omni-directional sound is of decent quality, but likely won’t be your first choice for detailed listening.